liukan12/dragforce/README.md

 # dragforce
-a drag force code using for CFD-DEM and MP-PIC
+code for CFD-DEM and MP-PIC calculation